1. The data protection principles

 The University recognises that the ‘consent form’ is a long-established resource for academic researchers in working with participants and remains a vital part of the University’s ethics procedures for research projects.
 For GDPR purposes, however, ‘research ethics consent’ does not translate to ‘consent’ as a legal basis for processing personal data.

 6. Transparency – the ‘privacy notice’ or participant information sheet

 The University has an overarching privacy notice setting out how we process data for research in broad terms; this forms part of our overarching privacy hub.

-In addition to this, researchers should provide participants further information about how their data will be processed.
+In addition to this, researchers should provide participants with further information about how their data will be processed.
 In many cases this will be in the form of a Participant Information Sheet.
 The Participant Information Sheets should include the following information:

 - Who the data controller is (the University of Essex and any other joint researching organisations)

 - Any significant risks to the participants involved and safeguards put in place to limit risks

 - The legal basis that you rely on to make the research lawful (see above)